Report a problem with your pay

 - The Trusted Source will authenticate that the requesting manager has delegated authority and has authorized the requested action.
 In many departments, the Trusted Source will also review the PAR and ensure that it has been correctly completed before submitting it to the Pay Centre.
 For most pay actions, only Trusted Sources can submit PAR forms to the Pay Centre.

-- Once the PAR arrives, the Pay Centre will check to ensure it complies with requirements (e.g. it is readable, it has arrived via a listed Trusted Source email, all mandatory fields are filled out and all the required documents are completed and attached).
+- Once the PAR arrives, the Pay Centre will check to ensure it complies with requirements (for example it is readable, it has arrived via a listed Trusted Source email, all mandatory fields are filled out and all the required documents are completed and attached).
 Typically, within 24 hours, the sender can expect to receive either an acknowledgment that the PAR form has been accepted and entered into the system, or that it has been rejected and is being returned.
 Since such rejections can cause delays in processing of payments, you are encouraged to revise and return the corrected PAR (and all related attachments) as soon as practicable.
 Once again, if the PAR requires a section 34 manager’s authorization, the corrected PAR package must be resubmitted by a Trusted Source.

 - Pay process roles and responsibilities